 For some children and teens with heart disease, even the most aggressive treatment with medication or conventional cardiac surgery is not enough to restore health and maintain a good quality of life.
 These patients may be candidates for heart transplantation.
 Our neonatal and pediatric cardiac transplantation team performed its first transplant in 1995 and has more than two decades of experience.

 Our pediatric cardiac surgery team has nationally recognized expertise in comprehensive cardiac surgical care, including:

-- Complex neonatal cardiac surgery and repair of the most challenging congenital heart defects
+- Complex neonatal cardiac surgery and repair of challenging congenital heart defects

 - Use of minimally invasive and video-assisted pediatric heart surgery techniques